mpavezb/CarND-Capstone/training/README.md

 While training you can monitor the CPU (`htop`) and GPU (`watch -n 0.5 nvidia-smi`) usage, and make sure the GPU is working as intended.

+If there is an error related to mark flags as required, those lines can be commented out!.

 ```bash
 docker run --gpus all -v $PWD:/capstone_training --name udacity_training --rm -it capstone_training bash